 Cut, wrap, and secure food samples in a licensed facility.
 Protect samples from contamination during transport and display.

 You can sell non-food items at a farmers market if they are related to food or a farm, like a cutting board.
 If you sell non-food services, they also be related to farm-and-food products, like knife-sharpening.
 You'll need a Business Certificate from the City of Boston or the city where you're registered.

-If you hold a food demonstration to educated people, you need to meet safe food handling health codes.
+If you hold a food demonstration to educate people, you need to meet safe food handling health codes.
 You need to also have the demonstration reviewed and approved by the Health Department before you can do it.
-You need a handwashing station and you must use correct food cooking temperatures.
+You need a hand washing station and you must use correct food cooking temperatures.